 Well Disclosure and Sale of Foreclosed Property

-The Minnesota Department of Health (MDH) is receiving an increasing number of inquiries from realtors, closing agents, and property buyers asking if the well disclosure requirements are waived or the property is exempt from the requirements because the property being transferred is foreclosed property.
-The Minnesota Association of REALTORS®, local realtor associations, and county recorders are receiving similar inquiries.
+The Minnesota Department of Health (MDH) is receiving an increasing number of inquiries from real estate professionals, closing agents, and property buyers asking if the well disclosure requirements are waived or the property is exempt from the requirements because the property being transferred is foreclosed property.
+The Minnesota Association of REALTORS®, local real estate professional associations, and county recorders are receiving similar inquiries.
 Usually, the person asking the question, often a buyer or an agent representing the buyer, has been told that the disclosure requirements are waived because the property is “bank-owned” or is being sold “as is.”
 It does appear that in the vast majority of these inquiries, the seller is a bank or lender.

 Review of State of Minnesota Requirements for Well Disclosure: